YasinAlhadi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7_ function that prints half of a string, followed by a new line.
 8_  function that prints n elements of an array of integers, followed by a new line.
 9_ function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+10_  function that convert a string to an integer.